 Even though representational portrait drawing is reliant on good observation and accurate mark-making, we can still follow a procedure that will lead to better results in our attempts.
 This procedure is focused on proportion.
 Proportion, of course, being the most important aspect of portrait drawing.

 The first step in drawing a face is to draw a circle to represent the cranium.
-Then bring a straight line down from the top of the circle to about double the length of the original circle.
-Next, you bring lines from the bottom of that line to the edges of the circle creating the shape of the face.
+Next, a line can be drawn to determine the length of the face.
+For most faces, this line should be approximately double the length of the original circle.
+Next, lines are drawn from the bottom of that line to the edges of the circle creating the shape of the face.

-Your "eye" line is in the middle of the shape that you just drew.
-Your eyes aren't way up on your forehead, so resist the temptation to put them there.
+The "eye" line is in the middle of the face.
+(Your eyes aren't way up on your forehead, so resist the temptation to put them there.)

-Five eyes make up the width of a typical human face.
+Five "eyes" make up the width of a typical human face.
 Obviously, people only have two eyes.
-The "five eyes" just helps you get the width of the face in correct proportion.
+The "five eyes" just helps determine the width of the face.

 When drawing faces, use these standards to help you get your facial proportions correct.
 Remember, you must look and study your subject.
 While these standards apply to most of us, they do not apply to all of us.

-The featured art video lesson shows you the correct proportion for human faces.
+The first video lesson shows you the correct proportion for human faces...